 Gluttony's reaction to it.
-He had pretty much been established as brainless and completely amoral.
-Seeing him break down over her death and constantly asking where she is, although nothing compared to most of the other examples on the page, still tugs at the heart-strings slightly.
+Aside from his attachment to Lust, he had pretty much been established as brainless and completely amoral.
+Seeing him break down over her death and constantly ask where she is almost makes you wanna hug the poor guy.

-The airplane scene broke my heart with Edward slowly making his resolve, turning away, then his heartwrenching calm voice as he explains himself to his brother, the way his face quivers for a moment... and THEN Al starts screaming and crying.
+The airplane scene with Edward slowly making his resolve and turning away, then speaking in a heart-wrenchingly calm voice as he explains himself to his brother, the way his face quivers for a moment... and THEN Al starts screaming and crying.

-Alfons.
 Anything about Alfons.
-Starting with his life, continuing with his relationship to Edward who only sees a shadow of Al in him and not even notices how much he hurts him that way ending with his Heroic Sacrifice.
+Starting with his life, following with his relationship with Edward (who only sees a shadow of Al in him and doesn't even notice how much he hurts him that way) and ending with his Heroic Sacrifice.
 That man deserves a seat of honor here.

-Rick and Rio's scenario.
-One of them hates their mother for "forsaking" them, when it turns out she was basically blind and went out to see them but ended up dying looking for them.
+Rick and Leo's scenario.
+One of them hates their mother for "forsaking" them, when it turns out she was basically blind and tried to find them but ended up dying whilst doing so.

 Selim's death.
 In this version, he's not Pride, but an innocent kid.
 And killed by his own FATHER at that.
-And then there's Roy Mustang carrying the little body away from the house after going on a fiery revenge.
+Then there's Roy Mustang carrying the little body away from the house after going on a fiery revenge.

 Rose.
-Being raped, manipulated, made mute, and generally all the crap she went through.
+Being raped, lied to, manipulated, made mute and generally all the crap she went through.
 She didn't have it good in her first appearance either.

 There's something bittersweet about episode 4.
 Majhal was so in love with a woman who died that he tried to bring her back to life, and obviously failed.
-He essentially murdered several woman in attempts to bind their souls to mannequins that resemble his lost love but they never bind correctly.
-At the end of the episode it turns out "Lebi", a woman who often visited Majhal, was his supposedly dead lover - Karin.
-Majhal refused to believe that the woman was Karin -as she was now older than before and no longer "beautiful" to him - and tried to attack her but he accidentally became impaled by his own sword.
-Even while dying Majhal refused to acknowledge that Lebi was Karin, and that she was alive.
+He essentially murdered several woman in attempts to bind their souls to mannequins that resembled his lost love, but they never binded correctly.
+At the end of the episode it turns out "Lebi", a woman who often visited Majhal, is revealed to be his supposedly dead lover - Karin.
+Majhal refuses to believe that the woman is Karin - as she is now older than before and no longer "beautiful" to him - and tries to attack her, but he accidentally becomes impaled by his own sword.
+Even while dying Majhal refuses to acknowledge that Lebi is Karin, and that she is alive.

 The dejected look on her face as Majhal, with his dying breath, flat-out rejects her (and over something as shallow as aging) makes it even worse.

-Sloth's death - when she's evaporating after Ed transmutes her body into alcohol, it's possible she remembers who she once was as she says her last words.
+Sloth's death.
+When she's evaporating after Ed transmutes her body into ethanol, it's possible she remembers who she once was as she says her last words.
 And the look on Ed's face!

-The Lab 5 scene, where Lust threatens to rub off the blood seal in Al's armor unless Ed makes a Philosophers Stone for the homunculi, and Ed pleading with her not to kill him.
+The Lab 5 scene, where Lust threatens to scrape off the blood seal on Al's armor unless Ed makes a Philosopher's Stone for the homunculi, and Ed pleading her not to.